rcrowther/django-taxonomy/READMEB.md

     return render(request, 'article.html', {'article': article})

-## Attaching objects to Terms
-### Term recorded in object
-This is the way most people think about this.
-A Page has a category of 'Psychology'.

-You'll need to add a field to your Model.
-Usually you would use a ForeignKey (unless your data can fall into many categories, use a ManyToManyField).

-    from taxonomy.models import Term

-    class MyModel(models.Model):
-        category = models.ForeignKey(
-            Term,
-            on_delete=models.CASCADE,
-        )

-You'll get the usual Django setup in Admin like this.
-If you have a lot of Terms you may want to try [autocomplete](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.autocomplete_fields) or [raw id](https://docs.djangoproject.com/en/3.1/ref/contrib/admin/#django.contrib.admin.ModelAdmin.raw_id_fields) widgets.

-#### A list of siblings
-In the view context,

-    def get_context_data(self, **kwargs):
-        ctx = super().get_context_data(**kwargs)
-        ctx['siblings'] = Article.objects.filter(category=self.get_object().category)
-        return ctx

-Then render 'siblings' somehow.

-### Notes
-I would point out the above is not the only way.
-Objects can be recorded against Terms.
-Not only is the above not the only way, I don't like it.
-I don't think category data should intrude on objects.

-Hoever, the nice way to say this, Django has no ability.
-The ORM, the model fields, the Admin, and the form-building all have no ability to organise the data otherwise.
-I've stuck with the above, which plays ok with Django.
-What I wold prefer is make an object--term table, and a form for it.
-But in Django, that requires hand-crafting model specifics, and cannot be part of the main app.

-## URLs for Taxonomies
-Not all taxonomies will need URLs, but a taxonomy with URLs can make the base of a site.
-More and more, for example, CMS assume that visible pages on a site are organised as a tree.

-First, you need to decide how your URLs will look.
-Will they include a subject?
-There is advice [that they should not](https://www.w3.org/Provider/Style/URI).

 ## Implementation notes
 There are a few ways to implement a tree.
 Here is our version.